Translator Disclaimers

 • Follow up on the status of your application

-• If you are disabled/homebound, request a home visit for assistance in completing your application
+• If you are disabled/homebound, or without a smart phone or home computer, request a home visit for assistance in completing your application

-*USF shares its application with the Home Energy Assistance Program (HEAP).
-You can apply for both programs at the same time during the HEAP season (10/1 - 6/30), or apply for USF only during the summer months.
+*USF shares its application with the Low Income Home Energy Assistance Program (LIHEAP).
+You can apply for both programs at the same time during the LIHEAP season (10/1 - 6/30), or apply online for USF only during the summer months.

-Note: You cannot apply for Fresh Start, but if you are eligible you will be enrolled by your utility company and receive information about Fresh Start in the mail.
+Note: You cannot apply for Fresh Start.
+If you are eligible, you will be enrolled by your utility company and receive information about it in the mail.

 USF is administered by the Department of Community Affairs.
-Fresh Start is administered by the utility companies with oversight by the Board of Public Utilities.
+Fresh Start is administered by the utility companies with oversight by NJBPU.

-The Home Energy Assistance Program (HEAP) helps New Jersey households pay for heating costs and certain medically-necessary cooling expenses.
+The Low-Income Home Energy Assistance Program (LIHEAP, or HEAP) helps New Jersey households pay for heating costs and certain medically-necessary cooling expenses.
 Renters who have their heating costs included in their rent may also qualify.
-Applications for HEAP are accepted from October 1st through June 30th.
-The HEAP program shares its application with the USF program.
-For application options please see above “How do I apply for USF and USF-Fresh Start?”
+Applications for LIHEAP are accepted from October 1 through June 30 while funds last.
+The LIHEAP program shares its application with the USF program.
+For application options please see above “How do I apply for USF and USF-Fresh Start?” or visit here.

 The Payment Assistance for Gas and Electric (PAGE) Program provides relief on gas and electric bills for low- to moderate-income New Jersey households (see income limits above).
-Those who are income eligible for USF should apply for USF first before seeking supplemental assistance from PAGE.
-To self-screen for program eligibility, apply online, or print an application, please visit www.njshares.org or call 1-866-657-4273.
+Those who are income eligible for USF should apply for that program first before seeking supplemental assistance from PAGE.
+To self-screen for program eligibility, apply online, or print an application, please visit www.sharesnation.org or call 1-866-657-4273.

 Winter Termination Program